-- Tip Alternatively, you can set the SQLREMERGE system option.
+Tip Alternatively, you can set the SQLREMERGE system option.
 The value that is specified in the SQLREMERGE system option is in effect for all SQL procedure statements, unless the PROC SQL REMERGE option is set.
 The value of the REMERGE option takes precedence over the SQLREMERGE system option.
 The RESET statement can also be used to set or reset the REMERGE option.
-However, changing the value of the REMERGE option does not change the value of the SQLREMERGE system option.
-For more information, see "SQLREMERGE System Option" on page 379. - See "Remerging Data" on page 363 for certain operations, such as ORDER BY, that can sort tables internally using PROC SORT, specifies whether information about the sort can be requested from PROC SORT and displayed in the log.
+However, changing the value of the REMERGE option does not change the value of the

+SQLREMERGE system option.
+For more information, see "SQLREMERGE" on page 417.

+See "Remerging Data" on page 396